bitcoin/bitcoin/contrib/rpm/README.md

 them from the git repository where you retrieved this file.

-Sources 100+ are for files that are not source tarballs and are not maintained in the bitcoin git repository.
+Sources 100+ are for files that are not source tarballs and are not maintained in the syscoin git repository.
 At present only an SVG version of the Bitcoin icon is used.

 ## Patches

 In general, patches should be avoided.
-When a packager feels a patch is necessary, the packager should bring the problem to the attention of the bitcoin developers so that an official fix to the issue can make it into the next release.
+When a packager feels a patch is necessary, the packager should bring the problem to the attention of the syscoin developers so that an official fix to the issue can make it into the next release.

-### Patch0 bitcoin-0.12.0-libressl.patch
+### Patch0 syscoin-0.12.0-libressl.patch

 This patch is only needed if building against LibreSSL.
 LibreSSL is not the standard TLS library on most Linux distributions.
 The patch will likely not be